maceq687/svelte-project/README.md

 ## Submission

-Please push your code to this repository after you're finished.
+Please fork this repo and, push your code to your fork and then email Metafy a link to your private repo after you are finished.